 - Fill in the simple volume size to the desired value in Megabytes, then click Next.
 Notice the minimum and maximum allowed size when creating the partition.

 - Choose Assign the following drive letter and select the desired drive letter from the dropdown menu.
 Click Next to continue.

-- On the Format Partition page, you can decide the file system, and allocate unit size and volume label.
-After everything is done, click Next, and then Finish to proceed.
+- On the Format Partition page, you can decide the file system and allocate unit size and volume labels.
+After everything is done, click Next and then Finish to proceed.

 Method 7: Recover Lost/missing partitions from the Second Hard Drive using Remo Recover